It's as simple as that.

 Many modern manufacturers are using traditional styles, delivering a product that homeowners can love for years to come.
 Among the options on the market, brick provides the most durable, affordable and low maintenance product in the industry.

-These are some key areas homeowners should account for when determining which siding options meet your needs: durability, design, maintenance and affordability.
+These are some key areas homeowners should account for when determining which siding options meet your needs: durability, design, maintenance, affordability and safety.

 |Based on a 2,100 s/f Heated Home||Monthly Payment||Monthly Savings|

 |Homeowner increase in loan payment for $7,000 cost of adding brick 30 years @ 4% interest rate||$33.42||-|

 |Energy Savings of 8% on a $300 Light Bill||-||$24.00|

 |Insurance Savings up to 11% on a $68.00 monthly Insurance Premium||-||$7.48|

 |Cost of Using Brick after Savings||$1.94||-|